vladigleba/vladigleba.github.io/posts/basics/prayer.md

 Intercessory prayer, however, is not limited to those who are resistant to God.
 Jesus prayed for Peter—one of His own disciples—because He saw a blind spot in Peter’s life that Peter was unaware of.
 Moses prayed for the Israelites {% rf 'Numbers 21:7' %} and for his brother Aaron {% rf 'Deuteronomy 9:20' %}, and Job prayed for his friends {% rf 'Job 42:10' %}.
 Just as Jesus intercedes for us in the heavenly sanctuary {% rf 'Hebrews 7:25' %}, we, as His followers, are called to intercede for others.

-## What does intercessory prayer require?
+## What does intercession require?

 > Praying always with all prayer and supplication in the Spirit, and watching thereunto *with all perseverance* and supplication for all saints.
 {% ct 'Ephesians 6:18' %}